2019 India–Pakistan border skirmishes: Revocation of special status and August border clashes

 On 15 August Pakistan and Indian forces exchanged fire over the disputed frontier in Kashmir, leaving 3 Pakistani soldiers dead and two civilians.

 On 21 August the Indian-administered Kasmir police informed about a gun battle that left a rebel and a police officer killed.
 The deceased militant was a member of Lashkar-e-Taiba a terror organization.

-Artillery strike

-The Statesman, an Indian newspaper, reported that 18 terrorists and 16 Pakistani soldiers were killed when Indian Army launched artillery strikes on terrorist camps in Neelum valley on October 19 and 20.
-Mohammad Faisal, however, said that five Pakistani civilians had died.

 Legacy

 In 2023, Mike Pompeo, who served as United States Secretary of State during the crisis, claimed that U.S. diplomacy prevented the dispute from sparking a nuclear war.
 According to Pompeo, he was informed by Sushma Swaraj in February 2019 that the Indian government believed Pakistan was preparing a nuclear attack, and that India was preparing an escalatory response.
 Pompeo claimed that he and then-national security advisor John Bolton spoke with then-Pakistani Army Chief Qamar Javed Bajwa in "the tiny secure communications facility in our hotel" to deescalate the dispute.
 Neither the Indian Ministry of External Affairs or Pakistani Foreign Office commented on Pompeo's claims.